-Dr. Bonnie Bass is the recipient of the Wayne State Foundation Alumni Achievement Award.
+Dr. Bonnie Bass was the recipient of the Wayne State Foundation Alumni Achievement Award at spring commencement.
 She is the founder and president of Expertise, a consulting and executive advisory firm headquartered in the San Francisco Bay Area, with eight associate offices in the U.S. and Canada.
 She also serves as Vice President of Research and Development for Professional DynaMetric Programs, Inc., a Colorado behavioral research, program development, and international training company.
 She serves as Director of the DynaPro Consulting Division of PDP Inc.

 Bass graduated with a bachelor’s degree in education from Wayne State College in 1954.
 After teaching at Wayne High School and Technical High School in Omaha, she enjoyed a number of years as a homemaker, parenting two children (Jefferson Bass and Jane Bass Page) and serving her community in cities in California, Iowa and Utah.
 Her love of learning and a desire to assist people to become successful in life inspired her to enroll in a master’s degree program at University of San Francisco in psychology.
 After a two-year internship (1978), she was granted a license as a family counselor and opened an office practice.